A Case ‘Against’ Tithing | Verse By Verse Bible Study

 Tithing was a system that existed under the law and at a time when priests did not own property or draw paychecks (unlike the modern priest).
 The new testament tithes we see were BEFORE the cross and therefore under the Old Covenant law, and moreover, we don’t see them tithing money, but rather mint, dill, and cumin.
 This teaching is not saying ‘don’t give’, but rather it is teaching that God wants you to give freely, and the fact is you can trust your new heart and God’s Spirit in you, regardless of that amount being 1% or 20%.

 Lastly, we never see a single verse whereby Gentiles (non-Jews) were commanded to tithe.
 Why?
 Because the law was for Jewish people only.
 Romans 2:14 tells us “Indeed, when Gentiles, who do not have the law, do by nature things required by the law, they are a law for themselves, even though they do not have the law.

 Then why give?
-Though we are not under a requirement to tithe there’s still plenty of reasons to give.
+Though we are not under a requirement to tithe there are still plenty of reasons to give.
 Our hearts want to see the gospel of Christ taken to our communities and throughout the world.
-Don’t misunderstand this post as an ‘anti giving’ message.
+Don’t misunderstand this post as an ‘anti-giving’ message.
 Nothing is further from the truth.
-So yes, DO GIVE, but don’t let a legalistic sermon guilt you to giving a ‘fixed percentage’ in hopes that it might please God.
+So yes, DO GIVE, but don’t let a legalistic sermon guilt you into giving a ‘fixed percentage’ in hopes that it might please God.
 Pray.
 Ask God what He would have you give.
-It may be 3% or it may be 30%, but it won’t be a law based answer He gives you.
+It may be 3% or it may be 30%, but it won’t be a law-based answer He gives you.
 You can trust your heart, and Christ in you to guide you.

 If you liked this video you may also enjoy these: